Arca2/Arca2/README.md

-- 👋 Hi, I’m @Arca2
+- 👋 Hi, I'm Rolando Albarnez S.
-- 👀 I’m interested in ...
+- 👀 I'm interested in software development, distributed systems and data science.
-- 🌱 I’m currently learning ...
+- 🌱 I'm currently learning about dapps and solidity programming language.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I am looking to collaborate on dapp or distributed systems projects.
-- 📫 How to reach me ...
+- 📫 How to contact me; just email me at ralbarne@alumnos.inf.utfsm.cl

 <!---
 Arca2/Arca2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.